mahmoudchaer/DeepMed/docker_for_images/object_detection/README_object_detection.md

 - No data.yaml file is required - it will be generated automatically
 - The service automatically detects class IDs from your label files

-Labels should follow the YOLOv5 format (normalized coordinates):
+Labels should follow the YOLO format (normalized coordinates):
 ```
 <class_id> <x_center> <y_center> <width> <height>
 ```